soloexcel/decentralised-voting-app/Readme.md

 ```shell
 npm run dev
 ```
-==HINT== After starting the local development server,  click on the port link or just copy to the Chrome Browser.
+`HINT` After starting the local development server,  click on the port link or just copy to the Chrome Browser.

 ```shell
 http://localhost:3000

 ```

 ##### CONTRACT SETUP